MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Results

-In summary, with our model (1) the inferred physical parameters are generalisable across systems (Fig.~\ref{fig:redmond}a); (2) we show that there is an optimal balance between structural accuracy and ensemble heterogeneity, and inference of sequence-specific corrections further improves agreement with experimental data (Fig.~\ref{fig:redmond}b); (3) the resulting structural ensembles more accurately capture native conformations compared to standard thermodynamic approaches (Fig.~\ref{fig:redmond}c); (4) comparing MERGE-RNA's results to the reference structures reveals that agreement reflects probing data consistency (Fig.~\ref{fig:redmond}d).
+In summary, with our model (1) the inferred physical parameters are generalisable across systems (Fig.~\ref{fig:redmond}a); (2) we show that there is an optimal balance between structural accuracy and ensemble heterogeneity, and inference of sequence-specific corrections further improves agreement with experimental data (Fig.~\siref{fig:fig2b_HCV_IRES}--\siref{fig:fig2b_hc16}); (3) the resulting structural ensembles more accurately capture native conformations compared to standard thermodynamic approaches (Fig.~\ref{fig:redmond}b); (4) the resulting ensemble correlates significantly better with the observed mutation rates than traditional methods (Fig.~\ref{fig:redmond}d); (5) comparing MERGE-RNA's results to the reference structures reveals that agreement reflects probing data consistency (Fig.~\ref{fig:redmond}c).
 In cases where reference models are inconsistent with experiment, MERGE-RNA goes beyond the static reference by identifying localized discrepancies and proposing alternative conformations that better explain the data.
-(5) these results are consistent across all tested RNA systems (SI Appendix Figs. \siref{fig:fig2_tetrahymena_ribozyme}--\siref{fig:fig2_hc16}).
+These results are consistent across all tested RNA systems (SI Appendix Figs. \siref{fig:fig2_tetrahymena_ribozyme}--\siref{fig:fig2_hc16}).
+However, in the absence of independent experimental evidence for ensemble populations, we cannot quantitatively validate the inferred alternative conformations here; we therefore turn in the following section to the adenine riboswitch, where co-existing conformers have been resolved by NMR.